ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 or in the URI host for DoH requests.

-When performing discovery using resolver IP addresses, clients MUST use the IP address as the URI host for DoH requests.
+When performing discovery using resolver IP addresses, clients MUST use the original IP address of the Unencrypted DNS Resolver as the URI host for DoH requests.

 Note that since IP addresses are not supported by default in the TLS SNI, resolvers that support discovery using IP addresses will need to be